Maximal and Borel Anosov representations in $Sp(4,\mathbb{R})$

 \section{Differentiability properties of the boundary maps.}

-The $k$-th boundary map of an Anosov representation $\rho$ of a surface group $\Gamma_g$ have smooth image $\rho$ satisfies the hyperconvexity property $H_k$.
+The $k$-th boundary map of an Anosov representation $\rho$ of a surface group $\Gamma_g$ has smooth image if $\rho$ satisfies the hyperconvexity property $H_k$, which we now define.
 Recall that we use Notation \ref{nota:NotationBoundarymaps} for the boundary maps of an Anosov representation.

 \begin{defn}

 Let $N\geq 2$ and $1\leq k\leq N-1$ be integers.
 Let $\rho:\Gamma_g\to \SL(N,\R)$ be a $\{k-1,k,k+1\}$-Anosov representation.
 We say that $\rho$ satisfies property $H_k$ if for all triples of distinct points $x,y,z\in \partial \Gamma_g$, the following sum is direct :